Wave Attenuation in Drifting Sea Ice: A Mechanistic Model for Observed Decay Profiles: Introduction

 Sea ice that seasonally forms in the polar regions regulates heat and momentum fluxes between the ocean and the atmosphere over large scales, thereby playing a crucial role in the global weather and climate system \citep[e.g.][]{IPCC_2021_WGI,bennetts2024rev,selivanova2024past}.
 The transition zone between the open ocean and the pack ice, often referred to as the marginal ice zone \citep[MIZ;][]{wadhams1986}, is the most dynamic, yet poorly understood, component of such system \citep{landwwehr2021esd_short,vichi2022tc,day2024jgr}.

-The interaction of Southern Ocean waves propagating into the sea ice for hundreds of kilometres is a defining feature of the Antarctic MIZ \citep{kohout2014nature,stopa2018pnas,brouwer2022altimetric,day2024jgr}.
-Under persistent waves \citep{derkani2020wind}, the MIZ comprises, for the most part, unconsolidated floes ($<10$\,m in diameter) in high concentration \citep[$>80\%$;][]{alberello2019tc,day2024jgr}.
-In these conditions, with little internal stresses \citep{alberello2020jgr,womack2022jog}, wind is the main driver of sea ice drift \citep{holland2012wind,kwok2017sea}.
-Through air-ice drag coefficients of order $10^{-3}$ \citep{wamser1993drag,elvidge2016observations}, sea ice drifts at 0.1--0.4\,m/s with low variability over large scales \citep[10--100\,km;][]{holland2012wind}.

-Wave forcing decays with distance into the MIZ, with the attenuation rate assumed to be proportional to the wave frequency \citep[e.g.][]{meylan2018jgr}.
-The exact frequency dependency varies according to the dominant attenuation mechanism, and various options are implemented in operational third generation spectral wave models \citep[e.g. WaveWatchIII;][]{montiel2025jgr} that are being coupled into global- and hemispheric-scale sea ice models.
+The interaction of ocean waves propagating into the sea ice is a defining feature of the Arctic and Antarctic MIZ \citep{kohout2014nature,stopa2018pnas,alberello2022nc,brouwer2022altimetric,day2024jgr}, and in the Southern Ocean this region extends for hundreds of kilometres.
+Wave energy decays with distance into the MIZ, with the attenuation rate $\alpha$, i.e. $E(x) \propto \exp(-\alpha x)$, assumed to be proportional to the wave frequency $f$ to some power \citep[$\alpha\propto f^p$; e.g.][]{meylan2018jgr}.
+The exact frequency dependency varies according to the dominant attenuation mechanism, and various options are implemented in operational third generation spectral wave models \citep[e.g. WaveWatchIII;][]{montiel2025jgr} that are being coupled into global- and hemispheric-scale ocean-sea ice models.
 Most models predict a constant attenuation rate in homogeneous sea ice conditions and, consequently, exponential wave energy decay.

 Overall, measurements conform reasonably well to the exponential attenuation paradigm and agree on the magnitude of the attenuation rate $\alpha$, within the range \citep[$10^{-4}$\,m$^{-1}<\alpha<10^{-5}$\,m$^{-1}$;][]{kohout2020ag,montiel2022jpo}.
 However, recent satellite measurements of wave height in the Antarctic MIZ across seasons revealed an almost linear increase of the average attenuation rate with distance from the sea ice edge \citep[up to $\approx 10\times$;][]{voermans2025finely} with individual transects showing sharp peaks in attenuation rate.
 Possible causes of deviation from the exponential profile were attributed to the misalignment between the transect and wave direction, and inhomogeneous sea ice conditions (sea ice concentration and thickness).
-Lacking a firm theoretical foundation, \citet{voermans2025finely} propose an empirical wave attenuation formulation as an interim solution for implementation in wave models.
+Lacking a firm theoretical foundation, \citet{voermans2025finely} propose an empirical wave attenuation formulation as an interim solution for implementation in wave models, i.e. $\alpha = \beta x/x_{\text{MIZ}}-\gamma$ in which $\beta$ and $\gamma$ are empirical fitting parameters and $x_{\text{MIZ}}$ is the extent of the MIZ.
+The formulation leads to exponential energy decay at a rate $\beta x^2$.